NarimanAli/Task-1-2-AI/README.md

 B01

 There is an important point before installation.
-We press a file in the SD card called extlinux.conf and open it in Terminal  right
+We press a file in the SD card called extlinux.conf and open it in Terminal and enter the command

-sudo vim extlinux.conf
+`sudo vim extlinux.conf`

 AND

-boot/tegra210-p3448-0000-p3449-0000-b00.dtb
+`boot/tegra210-p3448-0000-p3449-0000-b00.dtb`

 save file